A series of real talks on addiction treatment and recovery

 Addiction Recovery is about success

-The solution, sharing the success.
+The solution to addiction is sharing the success.
 In recovery as a person in recovery, we share our success not just at cakes, but a day by day thing.
 We share our experiences and we have that common ground.
 But when you have an addict in your life, again, we have those experiences that it makes them more valuable when we can share them.
 And that’s going to create that movement in their life and in the family.

 Recovery isn’t about just hanging on, Want to come?
 Hang on.
 Recovery makes life interesting and brings a little bit more than that.